Social care support

 - Our Crisis, Support and Advocacy Service can offer information and support about navigating this process.

 - NHS Online offers useful step-by-step information about applying and preparing for a care needs assessment.

-Your local authority may pay for some or all of your support if your needs meet the eligibility criteria and you have a limited ability to pay for the services yourself.
+Your local council may pay for some or all of your support if your needs meet the eligibility criteria and you have a limited ability to pay for the services yourself.
 After they have assessed your care needs, they will do a financial assessment to determine how much you would contribute towards your care.
 Some support options are available to some people with certain specific needs, sometimes free of charge.
 There is more detailed information on care and support you can get for free at NHS Online.

 Explaining how M.E. affects your health